 3. Explore those pieces to create tasks

-Now that you have your sub-deliverables, it’s time to dig deeper.
+Now that you have your sub-deliverables, it’s time to dig deeper into the timeline.
 Let’s take the theme, for example.
-Your team will have to complete the following work to create that sub-deliverable:
+Your entire team will have to complete the following work to create that sub-deliverable:

 - Conduct competitor research